 - Bank Information – Do not share your bank information.
 Scammers will try to get as much money as they can from you as quickly as they can.
 Be wary of aggressive sales tactics.

 - Visit – Ask to come over and look at the containers yourself.
 If they do not allow on-site visits, this is a huge red flag.
 If they say yes then actually make the trip to look at the containers before you purchase anything.
 You might find when you get there and ask for your salesperson, that employee doesn’t even work for that company and is a scammer.
 Scammers will use the physical address of legitimate container businesses as a cover for their scam.

 - Additional Fees – In the case, we recently were involved in, the scammer kept asking for additional fees.
 Fees such as Insurance, VAT Tax, additional shipping charges, and certification fees to name a few.
 This particular scammer even had the gall to ask for additional payment to issue a credit.
 Of course, this is something we will never do!

-In summary, do your due diligence.
-It’s better to waste time researching than to be scammed.
+On the whole, do your due diligence.
+It’s better to “waste” time researching than to be scammed.
 It’s very sad and aggravating what these scammers can get away with.
 The majority of scammers prey on the elderly.
-Help your parents, grandparents and elderly friends make online purchases.
+Due to this, help your parents, grandparents, and elderly friends make online purchases.
 Remember, the older generations were not born and raised on the internet!
 Some of these scams can be seen miles away from the younger generations but are not as obvious to the elderly.

 Do you have questions?
 Please feel free to reach out and we’d be happy to help!
 (866)884-6859